 I felt the water on my face before I even realized that I was crying.
 She pulled my head beneath her chin and I dug my face in as my hands held on for dear life.

 She was crying too, but that was okay.
-Isn’t this how it should be?
+Wasn’t this how it should be?
 Shouldn’t it almost hurt, as if it means so much that old wounds started to painfully mend?

 Shouldn’t it affect your very soul?